 Easing Back to School with School Phobia

-If your school phobia is severe and you’ve been missing a significant amount of school, you and your parents may be able to come up with a plan with your school to help ease your return.
+If your teenager’s school phobia is severe and they’ve been missing a significant amount of school, together with your school, you may be able to come up with a plan to help ease the return back.

-For example, maybe you begin your first day back by only going to your favorite class, working up to attending all day.
+For example, maybe you begin the first day back by only having your teen go to their favorite class, working up to attending all day.

-In combination with your parents and professionals, overcoming school phobia and actually enjoying school again is within your reach.
+In combination with school officials and mental health professionals, overcoming school phobia and actually enjoying school again is within your teen’s reach.